MDallah/p48-protocol-web-mpv-linker/README.md

 ## 🚀 Installation Guide

-### 1. Install MPV
+### 1. Install MPV & yt-dlp

-Make sure `mpv` is installed and working on your system.
+Make sure `mpv` and `yt-dlp` are installed and working on your system and are accessible via your system's PATH.

 ### 2. Set Up the Browser Extension

-1. Go to your browser’s Extensions page.
+1. Go to your browser’s Extensions page (e.g., `chrome://extensions` or `about:addons`).
 2. Enable **Developer Mode**.
 3. Click **Load Unpacked** and select the `extension/` directory.
 4. Make sure the extension is enabled and has the necessary permissions.